 Intestinal parasites, also commonly called "worms," can cause all kinds of health problems for your feline friend.
-After diagnosing your cat with intestinal parasites, your vet can prescribe a medication targeted to the specific type of parasite attacking Fluffy.
+After diagnosing your cat with intestinal parasites, your vet can prescribe a medication targeted to the specific type of parasite attacking your cat.
 These medications may require more than one dose and are typically given orally.
 Your vet will give you exact instructions to get your kitty parasite-free.

-The ingredients pyrantel pamoate, fenbendazole, emodepside, milbemycin oxime, moxidectin and selamectin, all commonly found in most prescription deworming medications, will kill your cat's roundworms.
+The ingredients pyrantel pamoate, fenbendazole, emodepside, milbemycin oxime, moxidectin, and selamectin, all commonly found in most prescription deworming medications, will kill your cat's roundworms.
 Another ingredient, piperazine, is commonly found in over-the-counter products and will kill roundworms as well.
 While most of these medications kill the roundworm species Toxocara cati, some, like selamectin and milbemycin oxime, don't kill Toxascaris leonina.

 Hookworms are killed by most of the same ingredients that get rid of roundworms, which can get rid of both pests at the same time.
-These medications include fenbendazol, emodepside, pyrantel pamoate, milbemycin oxime, moxidectin and selamectin.
-Hookworms also can be treated with ivermectin, a medication which kills heartworms as well.
+These medications include fenbendazol, emodepside, pyrantel pamoate, milbemycin oxime, moxidectin, and selamectin.
+Hookworms also can be treated with ivermectin, a medication that kills heartworms as well.

 As with other deworming medications, you may need to repeat the dose after two to three weeks to kill any remaining tapeworms in your cat's system.
 Many times, praziquantel is combined with pyrantel pamoate in broad-spectrum dewormers to kill roundworms and hookworms as well.
 Your vet likely will recommend a flea preventative medication for your kitty because some types of tapeworms are spread by fleas.

 Not all deworming medications are safe for pregnant and nursing cats or very young kittens.
-Most oral medications, such as praziquantel, ivermectin and milbemycin oxime are only safe for use in kittens at least 6 weeks old.
-Selamectin is safe for use in kittens at least 8 weeks old and pregnant and nursing cats.
-Pyrantel pamoate, ivermectin and praziquantel are all safe to use in pregnant and nursing cats.
+Most oral medications, such as praziquantel, ivermectin and milbemycin oxime are only safe for use in kittens at least six weeks old.
+Selamectin is safe for use in kittens at least eight weeks old and pregnant and nursing cats.
+Pyrantel pamoate, ivermectin, and praziquantel are all safe to use in pregnant and nursing cats.

 Note that ringworm is not an intestinal parasite, but rather a type of fungal skin infection in cats.
 Your vet will recommend a topical anti-fungal medication to treat it.